leaded-solder/x68000-pro-picopsu/README.md

 If you are colour-blind, ask someone who isn't to help you identify the wires.
 The embarrassment of getting roasted on your local Discord server is a lot cheaper than buying a new motherboard.

-You should now be able to plug in the supply, short the "Power On" pin to +5V standby, and watch the supply turn on.
+You should now be able to plug in the supply.
+Without the rest of the X68000 attached, the supply will turn on as soon as power is applied.
 The "Power Good" light should illuminate, and you should see appropriate voltages on all of the connectors.
+If installed, your fan should be running.

 ### 10. Final Assembly
 ![The +12VDC supply, PicoPSU, ferrule-crimped harness, and ancillary parts are all installed.](/assets/fully-installed-12v.png)